davenquinn/xenoliths/paper/text/chapters/06-modeling.md

 @fig:model_tracers|c and -@fig:model_results|c shows a set of scenarios corresponding to the late-Cretaceous underplating scenario envisioned in
 @fig:cross_sections.
-The stalled-slab and late-Cretaceous underplating scenarios are similar in construction, with initial emplacement beneath a mid-ocean ridge, and cooling on the seafloor.
+These scenarios are similar in construction to **B** with initial formation at the mid-ocean ridge, and cooling within the oceanic lithosphere thereafter.
 The initial conditions and thermal evolution of this scenario are qualitatively similar to the older models of **B**, except that this scenario has more geological constraints.
 Still, they show much the same thermal structure.